stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 It turns out that the binary is 32 bit!

 Unfortunately for me, I haven't done any 32 bit stuff in quite a while, so I needed a bit of a refresher.
-I probably could've looked up 32 bit pwn resources online, but I generally find that figuring things out for myself is much more valuable, so I ran the program under GDB instead and started poking.
+I probably could've looked up 32 bit pwn resources online, but I generally find that figuring things out for myself is much more valuable, so I ran the program under GDB and started poking.

 First I set a breakpoint just before the `read` to check out the layout of the stack around the buffer that we get to write to.
 Immediately after our buffer there is a stack address of some sort, which I assumed was probably the saved ebp (I was wrong).